opinti/spectral-multifidelity/README.md

 #### 3.1 Use of the `fit_transform()` method

-We leverage the graph clustering above to a decide which high-fidelity data to acquire.
-Specifically, we select the high-fidelity data that corresponds to the centroids of the low-fidelity graph's clusters.
-That is,
+We leverage the graph clustering to determine which high-fidelity data to acquire.
+Specifically, we select the high-fidelity data corresponding to the centroids of the low-fidelity graph's clusters.
+That is:

 ```python
 ## Aquire high-fidelity data at the centroids location
 hf_data_train = hf_data[inds_centroids, :]
 ```

-Let's now use the model again with this new selection strategy.
+Let’s now apply the model again using this new selection strategy.
-Further, to compute the transformation we use the `fit_transform()` method of the `MultiFidelityModel` class.
+To compute the transformation, we use the `fit_transform()` method of the `MultiFidelityModel` class.
-This finds the regularization strength parameter `kappa` that results in a specified mean level of uncertainty of the multi-fidelity estimates (`mf_std`).
-This is done by specifing the multi-to-high-fidelity uncertainty ratio `r`, whose default velue is 3.
+This method finds the regularization parameter `kappa` that achieves a specified mean level of uncertainty in the multi-fidelity estimates (`mf_std`).
+The uncertainty is controlled by setting the multi-to-high-fidelity uncertainty ratio `r`, with a default value of 3.

 ```python
 ## Initialize the model